Janice Newman

 Janice Newman is an artist and art educator from Rhode Island who moved to Sarasota, FL in 2016.
 Her undergraduate degree was in Art Education and her Masters degree from Lesley College was as a Specialist in Integrating the Arts, including dance, music, visual arts, poetry and theater.
 She taught for 40 years in both public and private schools, as well as colleges including the prestigious Rhode Island School of Design.

 Janice has served as a past President of the Association for Childhood Education International in RI, and on many boards and committees promoting the arts.
-She is the recent, past President of Women Contemporary Artists, a regional organization of 150+ professional artists in Florida.
-She is also a member of the National League of American Pen Women and the Petticoat Painters, one of the oldest continually exhibiting groups of women artists in the U.S.
+She is the past President and Exhibition Coordinator of Women Contemporary Artists, a regional organization of 150+ professional artists in Florida.
+She is a committee member of the National League of American Pen Women and is on the executive board of the Petticoat Painters, one of the oldest continually exhibiting groups of women artists in the U.S.

 As a painter, she is best known for capturing light and color in both natural and figurative forms.
 Her oil painting “Carnival Lights: The Zipper” was awarded First Place in the Women Contemporary Artists 2018 annual exhibit.
-She was awarded another First Place for her acrylic painting “Morning Mist” in 2023.
-She has shown her work in galleries and museums throughout New England and in Florida.
-It is in many private collections, and she has work that has been acquired by both Rhode Island School of Design and the Israel Museum in Jerusalem.
+She was awarded a First Place for “Morning Mist” in 2023 and another for “Love is Love” in 2024 at the Art Center Sarasota.
+She has shown her work in galleries and museums throughout the US and she has work that has been acquired by both Rhode Island School of Design and the Israel Museum in Jerusalem.